What Happens After Treatment for Salivary Gland Cancer?

 For some people, treatment may remove or destroy the salivary gland cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it’s called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it might help to know that many cancer survivors have learned to live with this uncertainty and are living full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this topic.
+Understanding Recurrence gives more detailed information on this topic.
 You can read it online, or call us to have a free copy sent to you.

 For other people, the cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away, talks more about this (see the section “ Additional resources for salivary gland cancer”).
+See Managing Cancer as a Chronic Illness for more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you are having and may do exams and tests to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to tell your cancer care team about any changes or problems you notice and any questions or concerns you have.